rayriffy/elysia-remote-dts/README.md

 ## Known Limitations

-1. Somehow, types are always exposed as `any` if Docker runtime is Distroless.
-Recomended to go with `oven/bun` as base image.
+1. Sometimes emitting types can be `null`, this happens only in some runtime environment (So far, Distroless).
+I would recommended `oven/bun`, or `oven/bun:alpine` as base image.
+2. Be sure that `typescript` package is available when running.
+It's no longer `devDependencies`.